The information below is specifically for academic units intending to file an H-1B petition, including:

 Hiring Packet/Appointment Letter

 When the academic unit has decided to proceed with the recommended H-1B visa type, they will reach out to the Office of the Provost or Office for Postdoctoral Affairs to complete the hiring packet.
-O

-Complete Information Forms
+Complete Request in ISSAlink Forms

 Review H-1B Petition & Support Letter